open-guides/og-aws/README.md

 -	This guide is not sponsored by AWS or AWS-affiliated vendors.
 It is written by and for engineers who use AWS.
 -	Legend:
 	-	🔹 Important or often overlooked tip
+	-	📒 Marks standard/official AWS pages and docs (suggestions for a better emoji welcome!)
 	-	❗ Gotcha or warning (where risks or time or resource costs are significant)
 	-	🔸 Limitation or quirk (where it’s not quite so bad)
 	-	🐥 Relatively new or immature services